 We may delay the buying, selling and switching to or from certain funds.
 These delays will only apply in certain circumstances and if this applies to you, we'll let you know.
 For more information, please read your Fund Guide.

 We may apply a Market Value Reduction if you switch money out of our With-Profits Fund.
-For more information please read the section 'Where are my payments invested?'.
+For more information about this, please see "Where are my payments invested?".

 What if I stop making payments?